Ants & Bees

 They like dry soils with most ant activity occurring in patios, paths and driveways.
 However, they can and do live in lawns forming quite large hills which are unsightly and a problem for the mower.
 In addition the ants will cut the roots of your lawn away to make way for their tunnels.
 Ouch!

 If you notice ants and need to get rid you need to use products that will not harm the grass.
 You can use enclosed Ant Bait Stations containing poison that the ants take into the nest.
 These are also good as a preventative as they can be left in place.
-For something a little more instant use Soluble Ant Killer Sachets - they water in without leaving powder residues.
+For something a little more instant use Ant Killer Granules.
+These can be spread dry or dissolved and sprayed without leaving powder residues.

 Getting rid of the hill can also be a problem.
 The soil has come from below ground and unlikely to sink thereby causing serious mower problems.
 Your best bet therefore, is to brush or sweep the hill and disperse it over the lawn.
 An old vacuum cleaner would be the ideal tool for removing the hill.